stargazer612/Yoga-new-admission-form/README.md

 # Yoga Form-Internship Assignment
 ## You need to run Frontend and Backend separately
-## Readme for both Server & CLient are provided in the respective folders.
+## Readme for both Server & Client are provided in the respective folders.

 ## Cheers!